(These bylaws reflect the revisions voted at the meeting of the Board of Trustees on January 22, 2014.)

 2. Executive Committee

-The Executive Committee shall include the Chair of the Board of Trustees, who shall serve as Chair of the Executive Committee; the Vice Chairs of the Board of Trustees, who shall serve as Vice Chairs of the Executive Committee; the immediate past Chair of the Board of Trustees; the President of the University; the Chairs of the Standing Committees as set forth in Article IV, Section A.3.c below; and one current Faculty Representative to the Board of Trustees to be appointed by the Chair for a one-year term and who may serve a maximum of two consecutive terms.
+he Executive Committee shall include the Chair of the Board of Trustees, who shall serve as Chair of the Executive Committee; the Vice Chairs of the Board of Trustees, who shall serve as Vice Chairs of the Executive Committee; the immediate past Chair of the Board of Trustees; the President of the University; the Chairs of the Standing Committees as set forth in Article IV, Section A.3.c below; and one current Faculty Representative to the Board of Trustees to be appointed by the Chair for a one-year term and who may serve a maximum of two consecutive terms.
 There may also be up to two at-large members of the Executive Committee to be elected for a term of two years each from among the voting members of the Board of Trustees by the Board of Trustees upon the recommendation of the Nominating and Governance Committee.
-Voting at the Executive Committee shall be limited to regularly elected, voting Trustees.
 [The May 20, 2012 amendment concerning the immediate past Chair of the Board shall take effect upon the second election of a Chair occurring after that date.]

 b.
 Powers and Duties